champifyio/env/README.md

                              ~~~~~~~~~~~~~~~~~~
 ```

-If you try to access an environment variable that was not initialized, you will also get a type error.
+Likewise, if you try to access an environment variable that was not initialized within the specific context, your code will also not compile.

 ```bash
 src/index.ts:74:5 - error TS2339: Property 'DATABASE_URL' does not exist on type 'EnvVarContext<"PORT">'.